kni-labs/postcss-pxv/README.md

 A PostCSS plugin that introduces a new CSS unit: **`pxv`** — a pixel that scales with the viewport.

-Sometimes layouts need the precision of pixels but the flexibility of percentages.
+Sometimes layouts need the precision of pixels but the flexibility of viewport units.
 That’s where `pxv` comes in: it’s like a pixel that flexes with the viewport.

 **Input:**
 ```css